DWET-FM: 2011-present: 106.7 Energy FM

+In 2021, Energy FM transferred from Strata 2000 in Pasig to the E-Square Building in nearby Greenhills, San Juan.

-SAVED Radio (2011–2017)
+2011-2017: Saved Radio

 Energy FM was the first home station of Saved Radio which plays Christian music of praise and worship.
 Produced by Becca Music Inc., a Christian multimedia company founded by UBSI's chair Rebecca Sy, it first aired on February 6, 2011 (while Energy FM was still on 91.5 FM) as a Sunday evening program titled Saved on Energy FM and was initially aired between 9pm to 12mn.
 When the show transferred to DWET, it expanded into a four-hour radio show, then expanded to six hours a few months after.
 By 2014, Becca Music renamed the show as SAVED Radio on Energy FM, along with a refreshed lineup of programs for each hour including its known portion entitled "The Worship Hour".
 In mid-2015, SAVED Radio expanded its airtime to 18 hours on Sundays and introducing new programs with radio jocks hired separately from the Energy FM roster.
 Gaining positive feedback from its listeners, SAVED Radio finally became full-time a few weeks later, when it occupied the remaining Sunday airtime of Energy FM's programming.
 However, it continued to air as a blocktime show on Energy FM and not as a separate broadcaster nor airtime operator.
 Also, despite its expansion in Manila, SAVED Radio remained to be a late-night Sunday show on Energy FM's provincial stations.

 On December 24, 2017, through Saved Radio's Facebook page, Becca Music announced that Saved Radio would temporarily leave the FM radio band after December 31.
-No other details were revealed except for its upcoming return by 2018, yet the outcome of the FM relaunch is still unknown to this date.
 As a compromise, though, Becca Music sets up an exclusive daily online streaming service on the Saved Radio website to allow loyal listeners of the program to continue listening on contemporary Christian music.
-By New Year's Day 2018, Saved Radio converted into an online radio service; while Energy FM reoccupied the network's Sunday lineup, the first after two years (though, it continues to inform listeners on Saved Radio's online streaming promos).
+By New Year's Day 2018, Saved Radio converted into an online radio service; while Energy FM reoccupied the network's Sunday lineup, the first after two years.
+The online streaming service was shut down in mid-2024.

+As of October 2024, the brand is currently owned by Christ's Heritage Church, a Quezon City-based Baptist congregation, as its digital media and podcast ministry under the Saved Media banner ― Becca Music transferred the brand's ownership to FEBC Philippines in 2022, before it transferred to CHC two years later.
+Becca Music, meanwhile, ended its operations in 2023.